sibi-narendran/bolt.diy/README.md

 ## Configuring API Keys and Providers

 Bolt.diy features a modern, intuitive settings interface for managing AI providers and API keys.
 The settings are organized into dedicated panels for easy navigation and configuration.

+### Environment-based API keys (recommended)

+For production-ready deployments keep provider credentials outside the browser UI.
+The development workflow now loads `.env.local` and `.env` automatically, so you can store the managed OpenRouter key (and any other secrets) securely on disk:

+1. Copy `env.example` to `.env.local`.
+2. Add `OPEN_ROUTER_API_KEY=<your key>` (and any other providers you enable).
+3. Run `pnpm run dev` – the new launcher reads the file and injects the variables into the Remix server.

+When deploying to Cloudflare Pages or another runtime, define the same `OPEN_ROUTER_API_KEY` as a platform secret (for Cloudflare: `wrangler secret put OPEN_ROUTER_API_KEY`).
+The server code will pick it up automatically; no cookies are required for managed providers.

 ### Accessing Provider Settings